Pen-y-Fan/hello-world-php8/README.md

 ## Testing

-PHPUnit is pre-configured to run tests.
+PHPUnit has been configured to run tests.
 PHPUnit can be run using a composer script.
 To run the unit tests, from the root of the PHP code run:

 ```shell script
 composer test